Patten & Patten Inc. TN Sells 740 Shares of Phillips 66 (NYSE:PSX)

-Patten & Patten Inc. TN lowered its stake in shares of Phillips 66 (NYSE:PSX – Free Report) by 3.5% in the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 20,142 shares of the oil and gas company’s stock after selling 740 shares during the quarter.
-Patten & Patten Inc. TN’s holdings in Phillips 66 were worth $2,420,000 at the end of the most recent quarter.
+Patten & Patten Inc. TN lowered its stake in shares of Phillips 66 (NYSE:PSX – Free Report) by 3.5% during the third quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The fund owned 20,142 shares of the oil and gas company’s stock after selling 740 shares during the quarter.
+Patten & Patten Inc. TN’s holdings in Phillips 66 were worth $2,420,000 as of its most recent SEC filing.

-Several other institutional investors have also bought and sold shares of the stock.
-Bornite Capital Management LP purchased a new position in Phillips 66 in the first quarter worth $8,639,000.
-Healthcare of Ontario Pension Plan Trust Fund boosted its position in Phillips 66 by 316.2% in the first quarter.
-Healthcare of Ontario Pension Plan Trust Fund now owns 6,597 shares of the oil and gas company’s stock worth $570,000 after purchasing an additional 5,012 shares during the last quarter.
-Synovus Financial Corp boosted its position in Phillips 66 by 5.1% in the first quarter.
-Synovus Financial Corp now owns 16,257 shares of the oil and gas company’s stock worth $1,405,000 after purchasing an additional 788 shares during the last quarter.
-Cibc World Market Inc. boosted its position in Phillips 66 by 61.9% in the first quarter.
-Cibc World Market Inc. now owns 7,236 shares of the oil and gas company’s stock worth $625,000 after purchasing an additional 2,766 shares during the last quarter.
-Finally, Blair William & Co.
-IL lifted its position in shares of Phillips 66 by 103.8% during the 1st quarter.
-Blair William & Co.
-IL now owns 53,538 shares of the oil and gas company’s stock valued at $4,625,000 after buying an additional 27,267 shares during the last quarter.
+Other hedge funds have also recently added to or reduced their stakes in the company.
+ING Groep NV bought a new position in shares of Phillips 66 in the 3rd quarter valued at about $9,792,000.
+Brady Family Wealth LLC boosted its stake in shares of Phillips 66 by 2.2% in the 3rd quarter.
+Brady Family Wealth LLC now owns 37,647 shares of the oil and gas company’s stock valued at $4,523,000 after purchasing an additional 795 shares during the last quarter.
+Bray Capital Advisors boosted its stake in shares of Phillips 66 by 11.1% in the 3rd quarter.
+Bray Capital Advisors now owns 2,466 shares of the oil and gas company’s stock valued at $296,000 after purchasing an additional 246 shares during the last quarter.
+TIAA Trust National Association bought a new position in shares of Phillips 66 in the 3rd quarter valued at about $1,339,000.
+Finally, Simmons Bank boosted its stake in shares of Phillips 66 by 4.9% in the 3rd quarter.
+Simmons Bank now owns 67,830 shares of the oil and gas company’s stock valued at $8,150,000 after purchasing an additional 3,162 shares during the last quarter.
 Institutional investors own 71.83% of the company’s stock.

-Phillips 66 (NYSE:PSX – Get Free Report) last posted its quarterly earnings results on Friday, October 27th.
-The oil and gas company reported $4.63 earnings per share (EPS) for the quarter, missing the consensus estimate of $4.78 by ($0.15).
+Phillips 66 (NYSE:PSX – Get Free Report) last released its quarterly earnings data on Friday, October 27th.
+The oil and gas company reported $4.63 EPS for the quarter, missing analysts’ consensus estimates of $4.78 by ($0.15).
 Phillips 66 had a return on equity of 23.32% and a net margin of 5.05%.
-During the same period in the prior year, the business earned $6.46 EPS.
-Research analysts expect that Phillips 66 will post 15.37 EPS for the current fiscal year.
+During the same quarter in the prior year, the firm earned $6.46 EPS.
+Equities research analysts forecast that Phillips 66 will post 15.37 EPS for the current year.

 About Phillips 66